Negligent Daycare Providers

 Staffing issues play a big role in proper daycare management.
 All 50 states require that background checks be done on child care center employees, but there are many types of checks, some less thorough than others.
 Florida requires only federal and state fingerprint checking and a criminal record check – neither the sex offender registry nor the child abuse and neglect registry must be consulted.
 Appropriate staffing levels of employees also must be maintained.
 Provider to child ratios are mandated by law.

 Children at daycare should be safe from foreseeable harm and injury.
 If your child or a loved one has been hurt in a daycare accident, or if you have any questions about this topic, take a moment to learn more about how our firm can be of assistance to you.
-As one of South Florida's most respected and oldest law firms, Stabinski Law has helped many people sort out their legal rights, responsibilities, and remedies.
+As one of Florida's most respected and oldest law firms, Stabinski Law has helped many people sort out their legal rights, responsibilities, and remedies.
 For 45 years, we have been the trusted advocates for countless personal injury victims and their families.
 We also work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 We encourage you to contact us for a free consultation by calling 305-643-3100 or filling out a case evaluation form.